Counting statistics of photon emissions detected in non-Markovian environment: Abstract

 \section{Abstract}

-In this work we present a large-deviation analysis for the counting statistics of atomic spontaneous emissions continuously detected in finite-bandwidth non-Markovian environment.
-We show that the statistics of the spontaneous emissions depends on the response time of the detector, which can result in big differences such as dynamical phase transition.
+{\flushleft In this work} we present a large-deviation analysis for the counting statistics of atomic spontaneous emissions continuously detected in finite-bandwidth non-Markovian environment.
+We show that the statistics of the spontaneous emissions depends on the time interval ($\tau$) of successive detections, which can result in big differences such as dynamical phase transition.
 This feature excludes the idea of regarding the spontaneous emissions as detection-free {\it objective} events.
 Possible experiment is briefly discussed in connection with the state-of-the-art optical cavity set-up.

-In quantum theory the problem that the spontaneous emission of photon from an atom is dynamically {\it objective} or {\it detector-dependent} is fundamentally important and interesting.
+{\flushleft In quantum theory } the problem that the spontaneous emission of photon from an atom is dynamically {\it objective} or {\it detector-dependent} is fundamentally important and interesting.
 At the early stage the quantum `jumps' associated with the photon emissions were conceived of as objective dynamical events \cite{Boh13,Ein17}.
 However, the later development of quantum mechanics within the framework of quantum wavefunction description implies that the photon emissions can take place only by detection (measurement) \cite{Dali92,WM93,WM09,Jac14}, in marked contrast to the objective jumps of Bohr and Einstein.
 Very recently, this problem was revisited by Wiseman {\it et al.} by showing how different detection schemes can result in different types of jumps \cite{Wis12}, in terms of quantum-mechanically steering the `earlier emission event' by the post-stage detection.